m-bouville/liens/docs/NN-code_structure.md

 ### Test speed

+The suite (~1440 tests) runs in ~127 s under `pytest -n 4`. `pytest.ini` (with `--strict-markers`, so a typo'd marker is a collection ERROR rather than a silent no-op) defines one marker:

+- `slow` — the test TRAINS a real model (calls `train_stage2` /
+  `train_autoencoder` / `train_refinement`, or drives the pipeline end to end).
+  The criterion is causal, not duration-based, so it stays correct across machines.
+52 node-ids; deselect with `-m "not slow"` for rapid iteration, ALWAYS run the full suite before delivering.
+Measured honestly: under xdist the wall clock is set by the slowest worker, not total work, so the fast tier saves less than the deselected tests' serial cost suggests.

-The suite runs in ~65 s under `pytest -n 4` (from ~231 s serial).
-Two things made the difference, and both have correctness caveats worth knowing:
+Two older changes made the bulk of the difference, and both have correctness caveats worth knowing:

 - **Cached ancestors** (`conftest.cached_artifact`, `cached_stage1_ancestor`).
   Keyed on the FULL kwargs, because a too-coarse key hands a test the wrong